Flags of New York City: Police Department

+The first Police Department flag was flown in 1861.
+It had the state's coat of arms with the word "Police" below.

-The flag of the New York City Police Department was adopted in 1919.
+The flag of the New York City Police Department that is used now was adopted in 1919.

-It has twenty-four stars on a blue field, representing the cities, towns and villages that consolidated in 1898 to form the present city.
+It has twenty-four stars on a blue field, representing the three cities, nine towns, and twelve villages that consolidated in 1898 to form the present city.
 Five green and white stripes represent the five boroughs.

 Officers killed in the line of duty have the police department flag draped over their caskets.

 In 2023, the NYPD unveiled a new livery for NYPD patrol vehicles, incorporating design elements from the flag.